Elite-Modding-Team/BalkonsExpansion/README.md

 ### An addon for Balkon's WeaponMod: Legacy in 1.12.2 that supports various other mods

+Code from this mod is licensed under GNU General Public License v3 (see LICENSE.txt).

+Assets specifically made for this mod are licensed as All Rights Reserved (see LICENSE-ASSETS.txt).

 **Developers:**

 * Main Developer & Texture Artist ~ IcarussOne